wrathematics/sorted/README.md

 ## Installation

-Just copy `cvector.h` over to wherever and include it via `#include "cvector.h"`.
-The license is extremely permissive (see License section below).
+Build the project by running `make`.
+All this does is run some shell scripts turning the `src/` data into standalone files.
+The outputs are found in `build/`.
+The files are meant to be standalone, so be careful using more than one at a time.
+If you want multiple/all of the sort functions, use `sorted.h`.

 The default storage type is `int`.
 Change the definition of `SortData_t` in the header as appropriate for your needs.

+The license is extremely permissive (see License section below).